VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register attendees X and Y onto conference
-   157. The command is routed to a new **Order** aggregate.
+1. The UI sends a command to register attendees X and Y onto conference 157.
+The command is routed to a new **Order** aggregate.
-2. The **Order** aggregate invokes a method on a **Conference Seats Availability** aggregate.
+2. The **Order** aggregate sends a command to a **Conference Seats Availability** aggregate.
 3. The **Conference Seats Availability** aggregate with an ID of 157 is re-hydrated from the data store.